10 November, 2025

-The conference participants presented the literary, cultural, and religious history of the translation of Vefkhistqaosani (lit.
-Dressed in a Tiger’s Fur) into Arabic, Bengali, Chinese, English, French, Georgian, Hebrew, Hindi, Japanese, Persian, Russian and Spanish languages.
-They also discussed linguistic aspects of the text, and the adaptation of illustrations to reflect local cultural images.
+To honour Rustaveli’s literary legacy, the conference participants presented the translation of his epic, Vepkhistqaosani (lit.
+Dressed in a Tiger’s Fur), and its reception history in the linguistic, cultural, and religious contexts into Arabic, Bengali, Chinese, English, French, Georgian, Hebrew, Hindi, Japanese, Persian, Russian and Spanish languages.
+They also discussed the adaptation of illustrations, and images reflecting local cultural aspects.

 The exhibition of special editions, in Georgian and foreign languages, showcased the significance of Rustaveli’s legacy beyond Georgia, across the many diverse cultures in which translations of the text are now available.